Materials Recovery & Recycling

 Infrastructure

-Explore our efforts to strengthen the collection and processing of compostable packaging and food scraps.
+Strengthening the collection and processing of organics, compostable packaging and food scraps.